Skallarna

 If communication is to occur, an interval is needed — between an impression and its recollection, between an image and its reflection, between one skull and another.
 No echo, no sound without distance in time and space.
 For anyone headed into a brain this means that they must transform their perception into a tachograph, a device that patiently and minutely records all the impressions, delusions and discoveries lurking in the dark interior.
 The trick is to catch consciousness red-handed, and thus also to register what one sees but does not understand.
 Through these visions, half clairvoyant, half idiotic, the traveler creates an echo chamber — a vaulted piece of prose, a psychic sphere.
 Like the black box found by investigators at the bottom of the sea, in the desert sands, or hanging from the neighbor’s tree, and which describes how an airplane crashed, this psychogram is the vessel’s “soul”.
 As all records of inner visions do, it requires a receiver, but with this the writer should neither worry nor trouble himself.
 The black box is a high-tech version of something very ancient: the message in a bottle.
 It is part of the game that it should survive the sender.
 Whoever gets the message is always “whom it may concern”.

-In the same way that smoking hashish takes one further and further into the maze of one’s consciousness, reading a book leads one into the shadowy windings of a brain. brain — not necessarily one’s own.
+In the same way that smoking hashish takes one further and further into the maze of one’s consciousness, reading a book leads one into the shadowy windings of a brain.
+A brain — not necessarily one’s own.
 For sonorous prose breeds familiarity with a place the reader can only visit as a guest.
 (This is proof enough that so-called “hypertexts” observe a different etiquette than that hitherto current in literature.
 In the latter case, a guest would never get it into his head to rearrange the host’s furniture.
 Or change the menu.)
 Anyone who has ever experienced the enchantment of this adventure, who has been transformed into a “prose-being raised to the highest power”, will henceforth be dependent on literature.
 It is not hard to see why: like Ariadne’s thread, it carries home by carrying away.

 The dark diviner darts ahead, like a shadow when the sun is low.
 Briefly he stops and turns around, motioning impatiently towards the dusk beyond the brow’s portal.
 Come on, then!
 Following behind him is a vacillating figure with a spade over his shoulder, a ball of thread in his hand and deeply furrowed brow: the prose writer as cranionaut.
 Like everyone else who goes exploring their grey matter as if it were a new land, he is looking out for interesting places to dig.
 But any place will do, really.
 Everything is foreign soil.
 Goodbye affinity!
 Goodbye intimate self!
 For introspection, flair is more important than routine; instinct and patience will do where familiarity no longer suffices.
 Other than that, all it takes is passion and a clinical eye, plus a suitable dose of good fortune.
 A timidity here, a trouble there, a few embarrassing insights and a couple of crackling short-circuits from conversations with the ego long discontinued . . .
 What is literature but an archaeology of the soul, practiced in the interior of that construct known as man?